Enter your city for weather info

 • Black market cash crops like coca, cannabis, and opium poppies are examples of cash crops also produced on a large scale in several countries.

-Below are some of the most profitable cash crops grown in India which provide high yields and productivity:
+Below are some of the most profitable types of cash crops grown in India which provide high yields and productivity

 1. Cotton